 - Cherishing Every Child This Holiday Season

-Jetta co-produced with Alvid Productions, Inc. in 2008, "It's Not Just Jenna," an 18-minute video about child sexual abuse and its prevention.
-She developed its companion "Learning and Discussion Guide," which are now being used to educate parents, youth and youth-serving professionals in several states.
+Published works and products on the topic of child sexual abuse include "Sexual Abuse Safe-Child Standards" (2015), "State and Federal Legislative Efforts to Prevent Child Sexual Abuse: A Status Report" (2015), "Straight Talk About Child Sexual Abuse: A Prevention Guide for Parents" (2014), and "The Enough Abuse Campaign: Building the Movement to Prevent Child Sexual Abuse in Massachusetts,” published in the Journal on Child Sexual Abuse (2012).
+Jetta co-produced with Alvid Productions, Inc. "It's Not Just Jenna," an 18-minute video about child sexual abuse and its prevention (2008) and developed the companion "Learning and Discussion Guide," which are being used to educate parents, youth and youth-serving professionals in several states.

 Under her leadership, MCC secured in 1989 one of nine demonstration grants through the federal National Center of Child Abuse and Neglect to reduce child abuse and strengthen families in an inner-city, racially diverse community.
 The $1 million dollar, five-year project - Dorchester CARES - became the model for over twenty family support collaboratives across the state.

 In 1985 Jetta conceived and oversaw production of the first statewide media campaign for television on child sexual abuse prevention.
 The campaign won international and state awards and was adopted in a dozen states.
 In the late 80s, she provided the private sector leadership behind development of the first State Plan on child abuse prevention and co-authored "Child Abuse and Neglect: A Resource for Policymakers and Advocates," acclaimed as an invaluable prevention tool to guide public policy and prevention programming.